Innovating to reduce greenhouse gases

 The team's insight came in 2015 when they looked at the cost and environmental impact of what we call POP – that is, the point-of-purchase materials used for standing displays and shelves in stores selling our products.
 By replacing high-impact polystyrene with recyclable corrugated plastic or cardboard, the team found they could reduce both our GHG footprint and our costs.

 But our team in Argentina didn’t stop there.
 In 2017, they worked with a local supplier to develop an innovative new material made from eucalyptus wood: Euca Plack, which is 100% renewable, recyclable and biodegradable.
 No logging is involved; Euca Plack is made from branches that are pruned or fall naturally from the trees.
-In September 2017, the team began using Euca Plack to replace the MDF previously used in our POP materials in Argentina.
-The team aims to reduce the associated GHG emissions by around 90% while reducing costs by around 50% once the replacement process is complete.
+In September 2017, the team began using Euca Plack to replace the MDF previously used in our POP materials.
+Through the introduction of this material, the team has reduced the associated GHG emissions by over 90% compared to MDF, while reducing costs by over 30%.

-We’re also widening our portfolio as another way of investing in innovations to reduce GHG impact, including saving energy and water.
+We’re also widening our portfolio as another way of investing in innovations to reduce GHG impact.

-For more than 25 years, Seventh Generation has been formulating products that make a difference for consumers, which are also designed with environmental and human health in mind, demonstrating that business can serve society and the planet, as well as make a profit.
+For more than 30 years, our homecare brand Seventh Generation has been formulating products which are designed with environmental and human health in mind, demonstrating that business can serve society and the planet, as well as make a profit.

 Cleaner clothes, smaller footprint

-Our concentrated liquid laundry detergents, such as Persil, Omo and Surf Small & Mighty, enable consumers to wash clothes at lower temperatures, reducing GHG by up to 50% per load.
-Concentrated detergents mean that we can fit doses for more washes in smaller bottles, and so fewer raw materials are needed and more products can fit onto pallets, reducing transport costs.
+Our concentrated liquid laundry detergents, such as Persil, Omo and Surf Small & Mighty and Seventh Generation’s EasyDose, enable people to wash their clothes at lower temperatures, reducing GHG by up to 50% per load.
+Concentrated detergents mean that we can fit doses for more washes into smaller bottles, so that fewer raw materials are needed and more products can fit onto pallets, reducing transport costs.
 Innovations such as semi-concentrated liquid products help consumers who find it hard to change their dosage behaviour.

 Reducing emissions alongside costs through concentrates

-Fabric conditioners are also a large part of our laundry business, and over 51% of our fabric conditioners are now in concentrate form.
-In 2015, we launched our ultra-concentrated Comfort Intense fabric conditioner range in the UK, Ireland, the Netherlands and France.
+Fabric conditioners are also a large part of our laundry business, and by the end of 2018, over 60% of our fabric conditioners were in concentrate form.
+Our ultra-concentrated Comfort Intense fabric conditioner range has been available in the UK, Ireland, the Netherlands and France since 2015.
 This requires less than half a regular dose of other products, meaning we can fit more washes into smaller bottles, further reducing GHG emissions, as less raw materials are needed, and reducing packaging and transport costs.